Kovalenko5a/Simourg2/README.md

 # Simourg 2.0 — General Command Reference

-This section lists all available `/user/*` commands and their meanings, based directly on their internal GEANT4 `SetGuidance()` descriptions.
+This section lists non-construction `/user/*` commands and their meanings.

 ---